GOUDHURST PARISH COUNCIL

 Please install Google Chrome or Firefox for a much better, and safer, browsing experience.

-at Goudhurst Parish Hall on Monday 09 November 2015 at 8.00 pm
+at The Jessel Room, Goudhurst Parish Hall on Monday 14 March 2016 at 7.30 pm

 APOLOGIES FOR ABSENCE

 397/15 were accepted from Cllrs Antony Harris (overseas), Mrs Carol Ash (travelling), Sean Gilder (family commitment) and Mrs Georgia Read-Cutting (family commitment).
 Also County Cllr Alex King.

 DISCLOSURES OF INTEREST